IGE-numerique/ige-calcul/schedulers/vscode.md

 ForwardAgent no
  ````

-Make sure to change the name of node , depending on the node you get, here it is dahu34
+Make sure to change the name of node, each time you start a new connection , depending on the node you get, here it is dahu34

 On Vscode, for remote access, it will ask you to choose a server name from the config file, choose **dahunode**
 If you just need to acces to dahu, just select **dahu** instead of **dahunode**

 **Debuging issue:**

-In order to check if vscode is able to connect to a node , once you get the node ,and before configuring vscode, you can open a terminal from vscode and make "ssh dahunode", you should get the assigned node
+In order to check if vscode is able to connect to a node , once you get the node, you can open a terminal from vscode and type "ssh dahunode", you should get the assigned node